philbooth/vagueTime.js/README.md

 for translating timestamps
 into those user-friendly phrases, heavily supported by unit tests.
-Vague time strings can be returned in English, German, French, Dutch, Danish, Japanese, Korean or Chinese.
+Vague time strings
+can be returned in
+English,
+German,
+French,
+Dutch,
+Danish,
+Japanese,
+Korean,
+Chinese or
+Brazilian Portuguese.

 ## What alternative libraries are there?